Rare (company): Culture

+— — Gavin Price, former Rare employee and founder of Playtonic Games, about Microsoft.

 Ed Fries, head of Microsoft Studios' publishing division at the time of acquisition, said that the company attempted to preserve Rare's culture so its staff could continue feeling that they worked for Rare rather than Microsoft.
 Rare employees differed about working conditions after the Microsoft acquisition.
 According to Star Fox Adventures lead engineer Phil Tossell, conditions became more stressful after an "imperceptible" start, and the culture of the two companies began clashing.
 Tossell said that Microsoft gradually imposed a corporate structure on Rare, including more performance reviews and meetings, to which some Rare members found difficulty in adapting.
 Some admitted that early changes, such as permitting team members to discuss projects they were not working on and allowing staff members to use the Internet or listen to music during work hours, were beneficial to team morale.
 Betteridge called the overall change "positive", saying that Microsoft's capital could help Rare develop their projects.
 Former Rare employee Gavin Price said that some Microsoft executives, such as Phil Spencer, were supportive of the developer.
 Grant Kirkhope, a former composer at Rare, strongly criticised Microsoft following the acquisition.
 Former Xbox executive Peter Moore voiced his disappointment with Rare's works after the acquisition.
 He noted that Rare employees were attempting to "recreate the glory years", but their skills had become outdated and were no longer "applicable in today's market".
 Duncan insisted that there were still a lot of talented people working at Rare, and they will have a "bright future".